MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-manage-tenant-isolation-policy.md

   - admin
 ---

-# Tutorial: Manage tenant isolation policy (preview)
+# Tutorial: Create cross tenant isolation reports (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-This tutorial demonstrates how to use the Power Platform API (preview) to manage tenant isolation policy.
+This tutorial demonstrates how to use the Power Platform API (preview) to create cross tenant isolation reports.

 In this tutorial, learn how to: